WIAA regional softball: Holmen wins Division 1 championship

 Baraboo later ran itself out of an inning in the third thanks to a runner’s interference call and squandered a chance with a 1-2-3 fourth after doubling off the Vikings in the top half of the same frame off a liner to Sprecher to third and a heads up throw to Scott at first.

-Krueger and Pellowski each went 2-for-4 with the latter notching two RBIs to help pace the Vikings, who will look to build off the big win next Monday at home against DeForest in the Div.
-1 sectional semifinal.
-The Norskies upset top-seeded Tomah, 4-3, gifting the Vikings home field advantage after potentially being slighted at the seeding meeting.
+Krueger and Pellowski each went 2-for-4 with the latter notching two RBI to help pace the Vikings.

-“I don’t think we got the seed we deserve, but we’re back on top again … we have a lot to prove, this is a good group and I think we’re going to make a good run here,” Miller said.

-It’s a feeling shared by Kline, especially with some added incentive on the line after she and the Vikings volleyball team were eliminated by the Norskies, 3-1, in the Division 1 sectional semifinals of the alternate fall season.
-Despite the change in scenery, Kline said the group has revenge on its mind, and knows that the Vikings’ chemistry will surely be needed.